 Why is a spectrographic analysis important?

 A spectrographic analysis is a kind of test that determines the chemical elements in an item through the measurement of the wavelength and spectral line intensity produced by any one of several methods of excitation such as arc, flame, infrared and X-ray.
-Because the Diamond Nexus stones have a different light return signature from CZ, we again show through this test that our Nexus Diamond are not composed of the same material as CZ.
+Because the Diamond Nexus stones have a different light return signature from CZ, we again show through this test that our Diamond Simulant are not composed of the same material as CZ.

 Document 4: Georgia Tech - SEM and EDX testing of Coated DN gemstone